Huy-DNA/MPiSC/report/chapters/related-works/index.typ

 === WRLQueue

-WRLQueue @wrlqueue is a lock-free MPSC queue for embedded real-time system.
+WRLQueue @wrlqueue is a lock-free MPSC queue specifically designed for embedded real-time system.
 Its main purpose is to avoid excessive modification of storage space.

+WRLQueue is simply a pair of buffers, one is worked on by multiple enqueuers and the other is worked on by the dequeuer.
+The structure of WRLQueue is shown in @original-wrlqueue-structure.

+#figure(
+  image("/static/images/WRLQueue.png"),
+  caption: [WRLQueue structure],
+) <original-wrlqueue-structure>

-WRLQueue is simplfy a pair of buffer, one is worked on by multiple enqueuers and the other is work on by the dequeuer.
-The enqueuers batch their enqueues and write multiple elements onto the buffer once at a time.
-The dequeuer upon invocation will swap its buffer with the enqueuer's buffers to dequeue from it.
-However, this requires the dequeuer to wait for all enqueue operations to complete in their buffer.
-If an enqueue suspends or dies, the dequeuer will have to wait forever, this clearly violates the property of non-blocking.
+The enqueuers batch their enqueues and write multiple elements onto the buffer at once.
+They use the usual scheme of FFA-ing the tail index (`write_pos` in @original-wrlqueue-structure) to reserve their slots and write data items at their leisure.

+The dequeuer upon invocation will swap its buffer with the enqueuer's buffers to dequeue from it, as in @wrlqueue-dequeue-operation.
+However, WRLQueue explicitly states that the dequeuer has to wait for all enqueue operations to complete in the other buffer before swapping.
+If an enqueue suspends or dies, the dequeuer will experience a slow-down, this clearly violates the property of non-blocking.
+Therefore, we believe that WRLQueue is blocking, concerning its dequeue operation.

+#figure(
+  image("/static/images/WRLQueue-dequeue.png"),
+  caption: [WRLQueue dequeue operation],
+) <wrlqueue-dequeue-operation>

 === Jiffy